 - Presentation: The poster and the poster presenter are assessed for their ability to convey the research and its results to the poster audience.
 The poster design should effectively exploit the potential of the poster medium.
 The presenter’s quality of communication will also be an important consideration.

-Since 2012, winners are awarded with a voucher of the value of €1,000 made available by Springer, to be shared among winners.
+From 2012 to 2017, winners were awarded with a voucher of the value of €1,000 made available by Springer, to be shared among winners.

 Zhi Li, Xiamen University, “Assurance Contracts in Threshold Public Good Provision with Incomplete Information”

 Co-authors: Yonghong An, Texas A&M University, and Pengfei Liu, University of Connecticut